tylerpearson/CoverPop/README.md

 </body>
 ```

+## Examples

+See example uses at [www.coverpopjs.com](http://coverpopjs.com).

 ## Updates

+* v2.0.0 - Major changes  *6/22/2013*
+  * Major cleanup of the JS.
+  * Removed the option to center with JS.
+  * Namespace has been capitalized to CoverPop
+  * Add [CoverPop site](http://coverpopjs.com) for better docs
 * v1.0.4 - Add ability to delay popup by appending a hash to the url *6/13/2013*
 * v1.0.3 - Add ability to set a class that still sets a cookie but continues with the default action (useful for submit buttons) *5/29/2013*
 * v1.0.2 - Add option to close popup by hitting escape *5/23/2013*